While all of our National Museums tell the story of Wales and the world, four specialise in different areas of our unique industrial heritage.

 The National Waterfront Museum in Swansea tells the inspiring story of Welsh industrial, maritime and transport history.
 Many of the displays are interactive and the exhibitions change regularly.
 The museum’s events list includes film showings, talks and family craft activities.
 If you need a break from exploring, there’s a coffee shop to grab a bite to eat and relax.

+The slate landscape of north west Wales has now become Wales’ 4th UNESCO World Heritage site and it is the result of over 15 years of hard work by partners to record, safeguard and recognise the living legacy of the slate landscape of Gwynedd locally and worldwide.
 Slate was one of the biggest industries in North Wales, employing thousands of men at the height of production in the 1800s.
 Welsh slate was exported all over the world because of its quality.
 Discover all about the quarries, the workers and the local communities at the National Slate Museum in Llanberis.
 Activities include slate cutting demonstrations and talks.

 Dre-fach Felindre is in the heart of rural Carmarthenshire.
 Surrounded by beautiful countryside, it’s now hard to imagine the hustle and bustle of the woollen mills which used to dominate the land.
 Welsh wool was made into traditional Welsh blankets, cloth and flannel, and exported all over the world.
 Based in the historic former Cambrian Mills , the National Wool Museum has working looms and holds regular demonstrations as well as hosting local craft group events.